- Market Review & Recap

 Current Positions: DBLTX, SHY, TFLO, GSY

 High Yield Bonds, representative of the “risk on” chase for the markets, declined with the market last week.
-However, with the announcement from the ECB last week, of no rate hikes and more stimulus, and the Fed this past week, international bonds soared last week.
+However, with the announcement from the ECB of no rate hikes and more stimulus, international bonds soared higher last week.
 If you are long international bonds take profits now and rebalance risk back to normal portfolio weights.
 The current levels are not sustainable and there will be a price decline which will offer a better entry opportunity soon.

 The table below shows thoughts on specific actions related to the current market environment.